5 Top Common Home Remodeling Myths

 Do you, like so many Americans, love to watch HGTV or other home improvement shows?

-It’s satisfying to see an ugly, outdated home get a facelift, in fast-forward.
+It’s satisfying to see an outdated home get a facelift, in fast-forward.
 It’s a little bit like going through your own remodel without any of the hassles or waiting.

 One problem with watching a remodeling project on TV, however, is that these shows rarely take into account all of the “boring” projects that add more value to your house than the cosmetic fixes you see.

 One example of what some may feel is a boring project is a new roof.
 Another example is adding insulation to your attic.

 These shows are made to sell fancy design and a lifestyle, not to provide expert guidance.

 Myth #1: Any Home Remodeling Will Add Value

 Many homeowners assume, because of how trendy it is to “fix up” homes, that any project will add value to their homes.
 They use this information to decide to take down walls or add expensive light or bathroom fixtures.